Customer lifetime value: how to calculate it and integrate it into a strategy?

 - Identify new opportunities to design experiences that deliver results.

-- Optimize marketing spend by prioritizing your customer acquisition strategies, making sure to spend your budget in areas that attract new customers.
+- Optimize marketing expenses by prioritizing your customer acquisition strategies, making sure to spend the budget in areas that attract new customers.

-- Reduce churn and drive loyalty to identify high-value customers you want to nurture and reward long before they reach signs of attrition like reaching out to customer service or threatening to cancel.
+- Reduce churn and drive loyalty by identifying high-value customers you want to nurture and reward long before they show signs of attrition like reaching out to customer service or threatening to cancel.

-- Design new experiences to grow the business.
-See the correlation between customers who have engaged with a particular touchpoint, such as purchasing through a specific channel, or improving a product's features through reviews of them.
+- Design new experiences to grow your business.
+See the correlation between customers who have engaged with a particular touchpoint, such as purchasing through a specific channel, or improving product features through reviews you create for them.

-In conclusion, the CLV is important to deepen and identify the factors why the client decides to retain or withdraw their employment relationship based on income or other actions.
+In conclusion, CLV is important to further understand and identify the factors that explain why customers decide to retain or withdraw their employment relationship based on income or other actions.